-U.S. servicemen based in the UK attacked in Germany today.
+U.S. servicemen based in the U.K. attacked in Germany today.

 The attack killed two soldiers, wounded two more.

-He said, Allahu Akbar, but we're we're not supposed to jump to conclusions about what that might mean.
+He said, Allahu Akbar, but we're not supposed to jump to conclusions about what that might mean.

-I think I don't have it in front of me here.
+So an attack on Germany, I think I don't have it in front of me here.

-Um I don't know if soldiers are dead or severely wounded.
+I don't know if soldiers are dead or severely wounded.

-Now we're not supposed to jump to any conclusions.
+We're not supposed to jump to any conclusions.

 Remember, our president won the Nobel Peace Prize.